Delhi loses two of its former CMs in span of two weeks

 New Delhi, Aug 06: In a soan of two weeks, Delhi lost teo of its former chief ministers.
 Sheila Dikshit and Sushma Swaraj, both who served as chief ministers of Delhi are no more.

 Dixit passed away on July 21.
-Sushma Swaraj who was also external affairs minister passed away tonight at the AIIMS
+Sushma Swaraj who was also external affairs minister passed away tonight at the AIIMS.

+[ Sushma Swaraj: The former external affairs minister with a human touch]

 Dikshit, was credited with giving the national capital its modern look, passed away on July 21.